SystemsApproach/security/systems.rst

 a tree-like hierarchy.

-The other thing of note about PGP is that it is *not* widely used, in large part because most users elect to trust their email provider (or, at least, are not concerned about their email being used for marketing purposes).
-On the other hand, PGP is an option for users that put a premium on privacy and being certain of who they are exchanging with.
+The other thing of note about PGP is that it is *not* widely used, in large part because most users elect to trust their email provider (or rather, are not concerned about their email being used for marketing purposes).
+In contrast, PGP is an option for users that put a premium on privacy and being certain about who they are exchanging messages with.
 The availability of easy-to-use client software is now making that option more viable.